lawnstarter/gulp-sentry-release/README.md

   API_KEY: 'MY_LONG_AUTH_TOKEN',
   debug: true,
-  versionPrefix: '' // Append before the version number in package.json }
+  versionPrefix: '' // Append before the version number in package.json
+  failOnError: true // Fail if Sentry upload fails to upload any file }

 // Pull the version from the package.json file.